 - Sudden numbness, tingling, weakness, or loss of movement in your face, arm, or leg, especially on only one side of your body.

 - Sudden confusion or trouble understanding simple statements.

 - A sudden, severe headache that is different from past headaches.

 - You have severe back or belly pain.

 Do not wait until your blood pressure comes down on its own.
 Get help right away.

-Call your doctor now or seek immediate care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

 - Your blood pressure measures higher than your doctor recommends at least 2 times.
 That means the top number is higher or the bottom number is higher, or both.

 - You think you may be having side effects from your blood pressure medicine.